__________________________________________________________ * -

 Chlorosis: A condition where the leaves of a plant turn pale or yellow as a result of not getting enough chlorophyll.
 This can be from too high pH or a deficiency of iron, nitrogen, or magnesium.

 Chicory: Cichorium intybus is an interesting plant to grow because the leaves, flowers, and root are all edible and are said to have various health benefits as well.
 I like the leaves sauted with meat or potatoes, sliced in a clear broth or vegetable tea, or, when they are young and tender, chopped in a salad.
-The plants can be propagated by division or grown from seed.
-The flowers appear on huge stalks that tower over the diminutive leaves.
+The plants can be propagated by root cuttings, division or grown from seed.
+The flowers appear on huge stalks that tower over leaves that grow more diminutive as they reach the top of the stem.
 My chicory grow log is here.

 Creeping Charlie: Plectranthus verticullatis is edible and roots easily in water.
 Also known as Swedish Begonia and Swedish Ivy.
 Not to be confused with Ground Ivy (Creeping Jenny).
 Many sources give the designation Plectranthus australis for this plant, but after much reading, I have concluded that to be incorrect.
 Apparently P. australis is a misnomer for P. parviflorus, a fuzzier leafed plant with edible tubers.
 My grow page is here.